What Do We Really Think? Stereotypes in the Polish-Jewish Landscape

 - Witek Dąbrowski, Deputy Director, Ośrodka Brama Grodzka-Teatr NN,

-- Zuzanna Radzik, Executive Board Member, The Forum for Dialogue Among Nations,
+- Zuzanna Radzik, Executive Board Member, Forum for Dialogue,

 - Leora Tec, Founder & Director, Bridge To Poland.